gammu/gammu/docs/manual/gammu/index.rst

 Samsung).

-.. option:: --copyringtone source destination [RTTL|BINARY]
+.. option:: copyringtone source destination [RTTL|BINARY]

     Copy source ringtone to destination.

-.. option:: --getphoneringtone location [file]
+.. option:: getphoneringtone location [file]

     Get one of "default" ringtones and saves into file

-.. option:: --getringtone location [file]
+.. option:: getringtone location [file]

     Get ringtone from phone in RTTL or BINARY format.

     Locations are numerated from 1.

-.. option:: --getringtoneslist
+.. option:: getringtoneslist

-.. option:: --playringtone file
+.. option:: playringtone file

     Play aproximation of ringtone over phone buzzer.
 File can be in RTTL or BINARY (Nokia DCT3) format.

-.. option:: --playsavedringtone number
+.. option:: playsavedringtone number

     Play one of "built" ringtones.
 This option is available for DCT4 phones.
 For getting ringtones list use getringtoneslist.

-.. option:: --setringtone file [-location location] [-scale] [-name name]
+.. option:: setringtone file [-location location] [-scale] [-name name]

     Set ringtone in phone.
 When don't give location, it will be written "with preview" (in phones supporting this feature like 61xx or 6210).